sebastianruizva/JMidiSequencer/README.md

 **Interface Hierarchy**

-cs3500.music.model.IjMidiComposition
+IjMidiComposition

-cs3500.music.model.IjMidiEvent
+IjMidiEvent

-cs3500.music.model.IjMidiTrack
+IjMidiTrack

-cs3500.music.model.IjVirtualInstrument
+IjVirtualInstrument

 **Class Hierarchy**

-cs3500.music.model.JMidiComposition (implements cs3500.music.model.IjMidiComposition)
+JMidiComposition (implements IjMidiComposition)

-cs3500.music.model.JMidiEvent (implements cs3500.music.model.IjMidiEvent)
+JMidiEvent (implements IjMidiEvent)

-cs3500.music.model.JMidiTrack (implements cs3500.music.model.IjMidiTrack)
+JMidiTrack (implements IjMidiTrack)

 cs3500.music.model.JTimeSignature

-cs3500.music.model.JVirtualInstrument (implements cs3500.music.model.IjVirtualInstrument)
+JVirtualInstrument (implements IjVirtualInstrument)

 ----------------------------------------------------

 **_DESCRIPTIONS:_**

-**cs3500.music.model.JMidiComposition**
+**JMidiComposition**

 The core container of the composition.
 Represents a collection of MIDI Tracks that can be played in sync.
 Is mainly responsible of synchronizing all the tracks together and set time changes.

-**cs3500.music.model.JMidiTrack**
+**JMidiTrack**

 Where most of the work go and the assignment visualization example is.
-This class collects all the JMidiEvents (Notes) and manages them for them to be scrollable and ready for the cs3500.music.model.JMidiComposition.
+This class collects all the JMidiEvents (Notes) and manages them for them to be scrollable and ready for the JMidiComposition.

-**cs3500.music.model.JMidiEvent**
+**JMidiEvent**

-A simple class that represents a MIDI message (note), makes sure the message is ready to be analyzed by the cs3500.music.model.IjMidiTrack.
+A simple class that represents a MIDI message (note), makes sure the message is ready to be analyzed by the IjMidiTrack.

-**cs3500.music.model.JVirtualInstrument**
+**JVirtualInstrument**

 A simple class that represents a MIDI Instrument.
 It basically sets how the events are going to be represented from the track to the user in a mor musical way (defines scale degrees, intervals, etc...).
-This is used by cs3500.music.model.JMidiTrack
+This is used by JMidiTrack

 **CONTROLLER RELATED CLASSES, INTERFACES AND DESCRIPTIONS:**